 Christmas season is here and you’re getting ready to send friends and family your annual Christmas cards.
-You’ve already taken gorgeous family photos and picked out a theme.
+You’ve already taken gorgeous family photos with your children and pets, and picked out a festive theme.
 All that’s left now is picking your Christmas card wording, signing and addressing, and sending them out.
-To ensure you’re making the most of your Christmas notes, we’ve provided a helpful guide for Christmas card etiquette.
+To ensure you’re making the most out of your Christmas notes, we’ve provided a helpful guide for Christmas card etiquette.

 - Christmas Card Etiquette: Writing a Greeting Card